numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/examples.md

 #### What is ISB Service?
 An Inter-Step Buffer Service is described by a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), which is used to pass data between vertices of a numaflow pipeline.
-Please refer to the doc [Intern-Step Buffer Service](../../../core-concepts/inter-step-buffer.md) for more information on ISB.
+Please refer to the doc [Inter-Step Buffer Service](../../../core-concepts/inter-step-buffer.md) for more information on ISB.

 #### How to install the ISB Service